 Generates a list of feature services where the filter web content property is disabled.
 Disabling this property allows a user to enter any text into the input fields, which exposes the service to potential cross-site scripting (XSS) attacks.
 This property is enabled by default and unless unsupported HTML entities or attributes are required, it should not be disabled.

-Determines if nondefault permissions are applied to any service in the System folder in Server Manager.
-To ensure only administrators and publishers have access to the services in the System folder, no roles should be assigned.
+Determines if non-default permissions are applied to the System folder in Server Manager.
+By default, only administrators and publishers should have access to the services in the System folder.

 REST services directory